Yoctol/bottender/docs/channel-line-notify.md

   ...
 ```

-The access token is reuseable, we don't store it at here because it's just a demo.
+To be noticed that the access token is reuseable, we don't store it here, because it helps us simplify this demo.

-You can found all your subscriptions [here](https://notify-bot.line.me/my/)
+You can found all your subscriptions [here](https://notify-bot.line.me/my/).

 ## Limitation

-1. The message format only allows text, image and basic sticker, you can't send message with button.
+1. The message format only allows text, image, and basic sticker, so you can't send, for example, a message with some buttons.
-2. Can't have more then 1000 charactor in a single text message.
+2. Can't have more than 1000 characters in a single text message.
-3. the rate limit is 1000 message per hours.
+3. the rate limit is 1000 messages per hour.